sagaxdotai/SolariDX/README.md

 python [filename].py
 ```

-Step 8: When you have finished your work, type
+Step 8: When you have finished your work, in the terminal type
 ```
 exit
 ```